Pierre visits the World Expo in Brussels in 1958 with his son François.

 As was customary in many places at the time, the eldest son was expected to inherit the family estate or farm.
-Pierre knew that, as Nic would be taking over the farm in Doennange, he would need to carve out his own career path.
+Pierre knew that, as Nic had inherited the family farm following the death of their father in March 1941, he would need to carve out his own career path.
 His four and a half years in the resistance had equipped him with vital skills that would be highly valued on any modern CV, such as resourcefulness, quick thinking, results driven, the ability to work well under pressure, and leadership and motivation skills in challenging conditions.

 In 1946, Pierre relocated to central Luxembourg to work as a forest ranger for the Water and Forestry Department in the small town of Lintgen, in the district of Mersch.
 Ambitious and hardworking, he attended evening school and even enrolled in courses in Nancy, northeastern France, which specialized in forestry studies.
 Soon he would be referred to in documents as an aspiring forest ranger.